Azure/azure-batch-software-entitlement/docs/walkthrough.md

 # Software Entitlement Service Walk-through

-This walk-through will guide you through initial use of the Software Entitlement Service SDK, building the tooling from source code, generating and then verifying a software entitlement token.
+This walk-through will guide you through use of the Software Entitlement Service SDK, building the tooling from source code, generating and verifying a software entitlement token.

 ## Table of Contents